-When international couples divorce or separate complex questions can arise: for example, where should any divorce take place, where should the children live and how should worldwide assets be valued and divided.
+When international couples separate or divorce, complex questions can arise: for example, where should the divorce take place, where should the children live and how should worldwide assets be valued and divided?

-In international cases, family situations may develop that require immediate attention; knowledge, experience and the ability to act quickly can often determine the outcome of the case.
-We offer a fast turnaround and a supportive approach to our clients, irrespective of where they are based.
+In international cases, family situations may develop that require immediate attention.
+In these situations, knowledge, experience and the ability to act quickly can often determine the outcome of the case.
+We can assist you with a fast turnaround and a supportive approach, irrespective of where you are based.
 We are recognised for having an extensive global network, including our own international offices across Europe, Asia and the Middle East.
-We work closely with our affiliates across the globe with speed and efficiency, and with the aim of achieving the best possible outcome for our clients.
+We work closely with our affiliates across the globe with speed and efficiency, and with the aim of achieving the best possible outcome for you and your family.

-It is not only international family litigation in which we excel; we also offer the best in asset protection advice, working alongside our award winning Trust Establishment, Administration & Taxation team.
-For global families based in London or even with a foothold in England, it may be sensible to put in place pre- and post-nuptial agreements in different countries to protect property and assets.
+It is not only international family litigation in which we excel; we can also offer you the best in asset protection advice, working alongside our award winning Trust Establishment, Administration & Taxation team.
+If you’re a global family based in London or even with a foothold in England, it may be sensible to put in place pre- and post-nuptial agreements in different countries to protect your property and assets.
 We have the expertise to advise on how to implement these agreements, taking into consideration the impact of any country-specific laws and where necessary co-ordinating lawyers in other jurisdictions.
-Our aim is to protect our clients’ property and interests wherever they are located and to take preventative action where possible to avoid the risk of litigation in the future.
+Our aim is to protect your property and interests wherever they are located and to take preventative action where possible to avoid the risk of litigation in the future.

 Will couples who were locked down together stay together?
 Cohabitation in the wake of COVID-19